 If the dental school is not CODA accredited, certification must be provided by the school on the Certification of Eligibility Form (PDF) at ADA.org/JCNDE in order to confirm that the candidate is an active student.
 The completed form must include the seal of the university and the signature of the dean or the registrar.
 An ECE report must also be provided for the verification of educational credentials obtained from non-accredited dental schools

-• Dentist- Graduate of a Accredited U.S./Canadian School
+3. Dentist- Graduate of an Accredited U.S./Canadian School

 An affiliate member or a nonmember must submit verification that he or she is a dentist.